MENU

 Shopping is one of the most popular uses for consumer tablets, and having in-store tablets is a great way to drive future online purchases.
 Consumers know they can purchase goods from major brands online, but they might be unaware that their local independent retailer also has an e-commerce site.

-Showing customers your online store or catalog while they’re already shopping may encourage them to shop online with you in the future.
+Showing customers your online store or catalog while they’re already shopping in your store may encourage them to shop online with you in the future.
 As all brick-and-mortar retailers know, online shopping is increasingly replacing physical stores, so showcasing your online store to your customers is a way of demonstrating that you understand their needs.
 It’s also a way for you to keep pace with other retail establishments, which is a win-win.

 Putting tablets in the hands of sales associates and restaurant personnel can increase productivity and sales.
 Faster checkout and access to inventory on the go also increase productivity, which can improve the customer experience as well.